-Selling your sole tradership is likely to affect your income tax position for the year of disposal.
+Selling your sole tradership, is likely to affect your income tax position for the year of disposal.
 Your income may be lower because you do not have a full year's profits, or it may be higher because the assessment rules mean you are taxed on more than a year's profits in the final year of trading - which can happen if your accounting year is not the same, or nearly the same, as the tax year.
-However, 'overlap profits' may have arisen when your business started and these can reduce the amount taxed on the sale.
+In this situation, however, 'overlap profits' may have arisen when your business started and these can reduce the amount taxed on the sale.

-If you sell business equipment you have claimed capital allowances on you may have a balancing allowance, reducing your taxable profit, or you may have a balancing charge, increasing it.
+If you sell business equipment on which you have claimed capital allowances you may have a balancing allowance, which will reduce your taxable profit, or you may have a balancing charge, which increases it.

-The VAT treatment depends on whether or not a business is sold as a going concern:
+You will not have any VAT to pay on the sale of your business if it is sold as a going concern.

-Although you might

-be looking forward to

-retirement, or just a long

-break from running a

-business, a buyer may

-be prepared to pay more

-if you stay on for a fixed

-period as an employee or

-consultant - especially if

-you have been a key part of

-the business's success.

-Going concern

-No VAT to pay on the sale of the business.
 For this treatment to apply, the buyer must be registered for VAT and use the assets in the same kind of business that you are selling to them.

-Not a going concern

-VAT will be paid on those assets where you have claimed VAT back - stock, equipment, fixtures and fittings and possibly property.
+If the going concern conditions are not met, then you will have to pay VAT on those assets where you have claimed VAT back - stock, equipment, fixtures and fittings and possibly property.
 There is no VAT on the sale of shares in a company.
-This will not change as a result of selling the company's business, because the business remains in the company - so there will be no VAT consequences for the company.
+As regards the company's business, this will not have altered as a result of the sale because the business remains in the company - so there will be no VAT consequences for the company.